Mark Hughes (footballer, born 1986): Bristol Rovers

 On 26 May 2021, Hughes signed a one-year deal with League Two side Bristol Rovers, the side that had narrowly beaten Accrington to promotion five years previously.
 He opted against signing the contract extension.
 Hughes made his debut for the club on the opening day of the 2021–22 season, giving away a 96th-minute penalty for a foul on Oliver Hawkins that was converted by Danny Johnson to give Mansfield Town a 2–1 victory.
 Hughes picked up an Achilles injury in September 2021 in training that saw him out of action for the remainder of his time with the club, taking up a coaching role at times.

+Clitheroe

+On 23 September 2024, Hughes came out of retirement to join Northern Premier League Division One West club Clitheroe on a non-contract basis.

 Coaching career

-Plymouth Argyle

 On 6 January 2022, Hughes joined the backroom staff of former Everton teammate Steven Schumacher by in the role of First Team Coach at Plymouth Argyle.
 Hughes became assistant manager in May 2022 following the departure of Keith Downing.
+Hughes followed Schumacher to Stoke City in December 2023.
+He left Stoke in September 2024.
+He rejoined Schumacher's coaching staff on his appointment as Bolton Wanderers head coach in January 2025.